helm/charts/incubator/cassandra/README.md

 ```

 ## Install Chart with specific resource size
-By default, this Chart will create a cassandra with CPU 2 vCPU and 4Gi of memory which is suitable for development environment.
+By default, this Chart will create a Cassandra with CPU 2 vCPU and 4Gi of memory which is suitable for development environment.
 If you want to use this Chart for production, I would recommend to update the CPU to 4 vCPU and 16Gi.
 Also increase size of `max_heap_size` and `heap_new_size`.
 To update the settings, edit `values.yaml`

 ## Install Chart with specific node
-Sometime you may need to deploy your cassandra to specific nodes to allocate resources.
+Sometime you may need to deploy your Cassandra to specific nodes to allocate resources.
 You can use node selector by edit `nodes.enabled=true` in `values.yaml`
-For example, you have 6 vms in node pools and you want to deploy cassandra to node which labeled as `cloud.google.com/gke-nodepool: pool-db`
+For example, you have 6 vms in node pools and you want to deploy Cassandra to node which labeled as `cloud.google.com/gke-nodepool: pool-db`

 Set the following values in `values.yaml`